Antique Salesman Samples

 and others, and what are obviously shop built machinist made models of

 steam engines.
-These toys are often found in shops with tags
+Toys are often found in shops with tags

 mistakenly identifying them as salesman samples, or claiming toys from